 The groups are too big for the offices, so try to book a bigger room - every other member of staff will also try to book a bigger room at the same time.

 These were meant to mirror Oxbridge's every-week tutorials-with-academic-content; however at Leeds there is no academic content.
-Basic goal is then to make friends with the students, so they have a friendly face to turn to if things go wrong (and hopefully you build enough of relationship that they come to you before things go wrong...).
+Our basic goal is to make friends with the students, so they have a friendly face to turn to if things go wrong (and hopefully you build enough of relationship that they come to you before things go wrong...).

 You will meet your new tutees the week before semester one starts.
 The tstaff mailing list will send out a temporary page containing your tutees.
 I tend to play games in these sessions.
 There might be a couple of meetings in the week, and a "party" in the refectory at the end.

-Resources for tutorial sessions are scattered, incoherent, and scarce.
+Resources for tutorial sessions are improving.
+Sam's ideas.
 Uni page here, tutor toolkit, random email from FEPS (which doesn't match with the meeting frequencies suggested in computing), general strategies (computing doesn't do 1-1 meetings) and referral points.
-Some of my sessions:

 - every session: quickly go around everyone and answer: "one thing that's gone well, one that's gone badly, and what are you looking forward to".
 Good way to quickly gauge mood and have everybody say something.

-- introduce some of your research (good communication challenge for you).
+- introduce some of your research (communication challenge for you!)

 - public speaking (who can talk for 5 minutes with repeating, present a news article, module content, etc...)

 - debate.
-Break the group in two and have them prepare arguments for and against a particular point (PG's essays)
+Break the group in two and have them prepare arguments for and against a particular point:

 - debate: are software patents evil?
 (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13)

 - A Declaration of the Independence of Cyberspace